Discrete Diffusion VLA: Bringing Discrete Diffusion to Action Decoding in Vision-Language-Action Policies: Discrete Diffusion VLA Model

-\textbf{Base architecture.} We build on OpenVLA~\citep{openvla} as the representative backbone (Prismatic-7B VLM~\citep{karamcheti2024prismatic} with SigLIP+DINOv2~\citep{siglip,dinov2} visual encoders, a projector, and a Llama 2 language model (LM) backbone~\citep{llama}).
-Unlike the original autoregressive action head, \alias embeds discrete diffusion over actions inside the same transformer that processes vision and language, yielding a single, unified transformer as the VLA.

-\textbf{Tokenization and action chunking.} Following \cite{rt1,openvla}, we discretize each control dimension into a vocabulary of action tokens.
-As in OpenVLA, we adopt a 256-bin quantile-based scheme (1st–99th percentiles) per dimension to avoid outliers, and treat the gripper as a binary token.
-A single-timestep action therefore consists of $D_{\text{act}}{=}7$ tokens: 3 for translation, 3 for rotation, and 1 for gripper.
-For action chunking, we arrange tokens from $H$ future timesteps into a fixed layout, yielding a total of $L{=}H\!\times\!D_{\text{act}}$ action positions.
-We additionally append a special \texttt{[MASK]} token to the action vocabulary for discrete diffusion.
+\textbf{Tokenization and action chunking.} Following RT series and OpenVLA~\citep{rt1,openvla}, we discretize each control dimension via a 256-bin quantile-based scheme (1st-99th percentiles to avoid outliers), with the gripper state handled as a separate binary token.
+A single-timestep action thus yields $D_{\text{act}}{=}7$ tokens (3 translation, 3 rotation, 1 gripper), and $H$ consecutive timesteps are arranged into a fixed-length chunk of $L{=}H{\times}D_{\text{act}}$ tokens, naturally suited to discrete diffusion's block-wise parallel generation paradigm.

-Visual inputs comprise a mandatory third-person camera and optional left/right wrist cameras (Fig.~\ref{fig:vla_overview}).
-Each view is encoded by SigLIP and DINOv2 ViTs, whose features are projected into the LM embedding space; the language instruction is tokenized directly by the LM.
-Optional proprioceptive state (\eg, end effector positions and joint angles) is embedded via a small MLP and concatenated.
-The final input sequence is { } where, during training, a randomly selected subset of the $L$ action positions is replaced by \texttt{[MASK]}.
+Visual inputs comprise a mandatory third-person (head) image and two optional wrist views (Fig.~\ref{fig:vla_overview}), encoded by SigLIP and DINOv2 and projected into the Llama2 embedding space.
+When provided, proprioceptive states are encoded by a lightweight MLP and concatenated with the visual tokens before being fed to the backbone.

-\textbf{Unified transformer and heads.} All tokens pass through a single transformer, and we only predict logits at the action positions.
-For action tokens, we use a \emph{bidirectional} attention mask which means no causal constraint and allow each action position to attend to \emph{all} vision–language tokens.
-This design enables naturally full cross-modal fusion without bespoke adapters.
-Hidden states at action positions are projected to 256-way logits via a shared classification head.
-Vision and language follow standard VLM masking and heads if used.

-Compared with prior two action head designs, this unified backbone retains the language model's representation power, scales seamlessly with model size, and allows parallel decoding.
-At inference time, our adaptive re-masking (detailed in Sec.~\ref{subsec:inference}) further refines uncertain tokens, combining the global-context strength of transformers with the iterative denoising spirit of diffusion.
+\textbf{Unified Backbone.} We build upon OpenVLA~\citep{openvla}, a Prismatic-7B VLM~\citep{karamcheti2024prismatic} with a Llama 2 backbone~\citep{llama}.
+Unlike the original autoregressive action head, \alias replaces causal attention over action tokens with \emph{bidirectional} attention, allowing each action position to attend to all vision, language, and action tokens for full modality fusion.
+All tokens pass through the unified transformer, with hidden states at action positions projected to a 256-way vocabulary via a shared classification head.
+This design preserves the backbone's vision-language representation power while enabling action parallel decoding, with adaptive re-masking (Sec.~\ref{subsec:inference}) further refining uncertain tokens.